Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

-To complement window-level analyses with a subject-level summary, we implemented a patient-based binary classification framework in which each subject was represented by a single feature vector per symptom.
-For each recording and target symptom, we constructed a symptom-enriched time series by selecting and concatenating windows according to rater annotations.
-Windows containing uncertain labels (value = 2) for the symptom were excluded.
-For controls, all available windows were retained.
-For patients, only windows in which the symptom was annotated as present (i.e., at least one frame with label = 1 within the window) were retained.
+\textbf{Patient-Level Binary Classification Using Aggregated Time Series Features.} To complement window-level pre-analyses with a subject-level summary, we implemented a patient-based binary classification framework in which each subject was represented by a single feature vector per symptom.
+For each recording and target symptom, we constructed a symptom time series by selecting and concatenating windows according to rater annotations.
+For patients, only windows in which the symptom was annotated as present were retained.
 The retained windows were concatenated to form a single per-subject time series per anatomical landmark, thereby focusing the representation on segments that are clinically informative for the symptom under consideration.
 Subjects without any retained windows for a given symptom were excluded from the corresponding symptom-specific analysis.

-From this concatenated signal, we extracted pose-derived time-series features spanning the same feature families as the window-based pipeline (statistical, temporal/kinematic, spectral, and complexity descriptors computed from landmark displacement signals), yielding one aggregated feature vector per subject and symptom.
+From this concatenated signal, we extracted pose-derived time-series spanning the same feature families as the window-based pipeline yielding one aggregated feature vector per subject and symptom.
 Subjects were assigned a binary label reflecting group membership in this patient-versus-control setting (controls = 0; patients = 1), and models were trained to discriminate symptom-expressing patient recordings from healthy controls.